alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-dubbo-example/readme.md

 ### Configure and Publish Service

-Define some configs of dubbo in `application.properties`, like protocol, config registry：
+Define some configs of dubbo in `application.properties` in provider side, like protocol, config registry :

     spring.application.name = dubbo-provider-demo